jozsef-vesza/JVRBaseTableViewDataSource/README.md

 JVRBaseTableViewDataSource
 ==========================

 A basic, reusable and expandable UITableViewDataSource class, to take the clutter out of your UITableView classes.
+To use it, you will also need a class that conforms to the JVRCellConfiguratorDelegate, which will setup the individual cells, for the table view.

-To use this, you will also need a class that conforms to the JVRCellConfiguratorDelegate, which will setup the individual cells, for the table view.
-Example for a cell configurator:
+## Example for a cell configurator

 ```objc
 - (NSString *)fetchCellIdentifierForObject:(id)anObject